MHafizAzizi/MudahRentDataAnalysis/README.md

 # MudahRentDataAnalysis
-This is a data analysis on the rent properties that are available in mudah.my, Malaysia's Largest Marketplace
+This is a scraping script using Python on the rent properties that are available in mudah.my, Malaysia's Largest Marketplace

 The scraping is based on this machine learning project by Aditya Arie Wijaya

 https://adtarie.net/posts/005-webscraping-machinelearning-rent-pricing/

-Mudah Rental Complete.py shows the code for the webscrape script
+Mudah Rental Scrape.py shows the code for the webscrape script

-final_combined.xlsx contains the scraped raw data from the Mudah site, containing atleast 10k of data.
+Update

+7 Oct 2024 - Update the script and the data, now containing 120k of data